DanielNG0309/nordic-stuff/scan_cs_soak/README.md

 - Occasional single-cycle `CS FAILED` self-recovers; the loop never stalls.

-**Takeaway:** keep scanning and do CS underneath it (continuous) for uninterrupted coverage, or use the mode switch if you need CS to have the radio to itself — either way, no reboot is required.
-Where the same peer is ranged repeatedly, keeping the connection open and re-running procedures (no disconnect) is safer still.
+**Takeaway:** keep scanning and do CS underneath it (continuous) for uninterrupted coverage, or use the mode switch if you need CS to have the radio to itself